-Inventions as in the Shearer Method Books II and III are duets; both parts are student playable, generally with an upper-register higher part and a lower-register lower part.
+Inventions in the Shearer Method Books II, III, and V are duets; both parts are student playable, generally with an upper-register higher part and a lower-register lower part.
 They are designed as reading studies in a variety of keys and fixed positions.
 This Invention in E major is in open position and features slurring, rhythmic syncopation, pizzicato, glissandi, ponticello, and p golpe (tapping on the soundboard).

 The piece begins with a pizzicato (pizz) pattern on bass strings in Guitar II.
 Pizzicato in Italian litteraly means “pinched,” and orignates from 17th-century music to indicate that the string player plucks, rather than bows the strings.
 In guitar, pizz means to play strings in a muted way, most typically with the flesh of p.
 It’s a beautiful guitaristic color, especially when contrasted, as in this piece, with another ordinary played guitar.